 Though Goya’s paintings of the Spanish Court are elegant and extravagant, some art critics have interpreted them as mocking the rulers depicted within them.
 The artist is also regarded as one of the finest printmakers in the history of art and produced four well-known print portfolios in his lifetime, which were Tauromaquia, Caprichos, Proverbios and the Disasters of War.
 While some of these Francisco Goya art works were humorous and satirical, others were horrifying and grotesque.

 The Disasters of War etchings and the paintings 2 May 1808 and 3 May 1808 were inspired by the Napoleonic occupation of his country.
 Frescoes were painted on the walls of his home around 1820 and were eventually known as the Black Paintings.
 As the name would suggest, Goya’s Black Paintings were themed around darkness, loss of hope, evil, and violence.
 The artist was said to be on the verge of insanity when they were produced.
 The paintings are regarded as highly influential on movements like surrealism and expressionism.
 Goya was forced into exile in 1824 due to political conflict and fled to France.
 Though he did make a brief return to Spain, he passed away in 1829 in Bordeaux.

-Prior to his death, Goya completed the La Tauromaquia and several other canvases.
-His death came after a stroke which paralysed his right side.
+Prior to his death, Goya completed La Tauromaquia and several other canvases.
+His death came after a stroke that paralysed his right side.
 His eyesight had also deteriorated rapidly.